Aariq/my-website/content/home/about.md

 # Biography

-I am a Ph.D. candidate in the Biology department at Tufts University with an emphasis on chemical ecology.
-I'm interested in the mechanisms of plant defense and insect manipulation of plant defenses.
-My Ph.D. focus is on the effects of climate change and insect herbivory on the quality (flavor and health benefits) of tea (*Camellia sinensis*)
+I recently recieved my PhD in Biology from Tufts University with an emphasis on chemical ecology.
+I'm interested in the mechanisms of plant defense and their consequences for natural and agricultural ecosystems.
+My Ph.D. focus was on the effects of climate change and insect herbivory on the quality (flavor and health benefits) of tea (*Camellia sinensis*)